The Future Of Mobile Optimisation

 Google’s Shift To Mobile-First Indexing

 SEO is a crucial part of a marketing strategy.
-It has always been that having a website that is mobile friendly is very important.
+Having a website that is mobile friendly has always been very important.

 As customer behaviour has changed, so has the way the search engine will index your website.
 In the past, Google would look at the aspects of your desktop site and then rank you based on relevance to a user’s search term.
 Now, they will instead be indexing your site, mobile-first.

 It is important for a couple of reasons.
 Firstly, if you don’t have a responsive website, you should look at getting one sorted as soon as possible to avoid any major disruption.

 Secondly, if you do have a responsive website, there are a few other key areas you need to consider.
 Mobile-first indexing comes with its own set of SEO rules that you should ideally start to adhere to.

 3 Things You Can Do To Improve Your Mobile Optimisation

 1. Speed is a big factor when optimising your mobile site.

 Take a look at your website’s overall speed.
 This will give you an idea of which areas you should focus on.
 Usually, it will be the images on your pages that cause the biggest problem.
 It will be important for you to look at compressing them.
 However, they still need to work well on a desktop, so don’t overdo it with the resizing.